KuangjuX/who-unfollow-you/README.md

 # Who Unfollow You!
-A project to find who unfollowed you recently.
+A Tool to find who unfollowed you recently in github.